Sumandora/FrameworkCSGO/HOWTODEBUG.md

 #5  0x00007f0bd4f13bb2 in ?? ()
    from ~/.local/share/Steam/steamapps/common/Counter-Strike Global Offensive/bin/linux64/engine_client.so
 ```
-The experienced reader might be able to tell that this is a crash which isn't related to the program,
-because I broke the execution of program at a random point in time.
+The experienced reader might be able to tell that this isn't a crash because I broke the execution of program at a random point in time.
 Your output probably looks different.
 If you are not able to decide whose fault it was then write the call stack down, preferably using a digital writer.
 If your terminal got a scroll-back buffer, you can also let the terminal temporarily keep it.
 Now enter `c`.
 If the game continues execution like expected then go back to the last step and follow as if nothing happened.
-If the game closes now you are done, go to Appendix B
+If the game closes now you are done, go to Appendix B.

 ## Appendix B: Confetti
 At this point you can take the steam log and the gdb log and supply them in an issue or related.